Scotland Slowly

 INCLUSIONS

--Passage aboard the Ocean Endeavour
+Passage aboard the Ocean Endeavour

--Applicable taxes and credit card fees
+Applicable taxes and credit card fees

--Complimentary expedition jacket
+Complimentary expedition jacket

--Special access permits, entry and park fees
+Special access permits, entry, and park fees

--Guided activities
+Guided activities

--Sightseeing and community visits
+Sightseeing and community visits

--All Zodiac excursions
+All Zodiac excursions

--Port fees
+Port fees

--Pre-departure materials
+Pre-departure materials

--Educational program
+Educational program

--Interactive workshops
+Interactive workshops

--Evening entertainment
+Evening entertainment

--All shipboard meals
+All shipboard meals

 EXCLUSIONS

--Commercial & charter flights
+Commercial and charter flights

--Program enhancements/optional excursions
+Program enhancements/optional excursions

--Personal expenses
+Personal expenses

--Mandatory medical evacuation insurance
+Mandatory medical evacuation insurance

--Additional expenses in the event of delays or itinerary changes
+Additional expenses in the event of delays or itinerary changes

 * The prices are per person in US Dollars, unless expressly specified in a different currency.
 In that case, payment will be in US dollars at the exchange rate of the day.

-** All prices will be re-confirmed by email at the time of booking.
+** Rates are correct at the time of publication.
+All prices will be re-confirmed by email at the time of booking.

 NOTE: Embracing the unexpected is part of the legacy—and excitement—of expedition travel.
 When traveling in extremely remote regions, your expedition staff must allow the sea, the ice and the weather to guide route and itinerary details.
 This itinerary is a tentative outline of what you’ll experience on this voyage; please be aware that no specific itinerary can be guaranteed.